Courses Created for You

 - Click on the Course List All Courses link and scroll down to see Future Enrollments.
 You can customize your list by starring just the courses you want to see in your short list.

 - If your course is not in the “All Courses” list, check with your department scheduler.
 Your teaching assignment must be entered into Aries first, which will add you as a Teacher in your Canvas course.

 In Canvas instructors cross-list (combine) sections.
 See how

 Publish Your Course

-Instructors must click the Publish button after preparing their online course so students can see the course link.
+Instructors must click the course Publish button after preparing their Canvas course for it to open to students on the course start date.

 Courses For Non-Graded Sections (labs, recitations)– By Special Request